openworm/org.geppetto.docs/source/intro.rst

 Setting Options
 ----------
-User can modify a Plot Widget settings, including: x and y axis, line plot’s visibility of points and lines.
+User can modify a Plot Widget settings, including: x and y axis, line plotï¿½s visibility of points and lines.
 Create a javascript object in the console specifying the options, and use setOptions() with the created object to set the options for the Plot Widget.